 In Review – Business Ethics 101 – What Is It & Why Does it Matter?

 Ethics are always important, whether you’re a business or not.
 But as our world changes and becomes more mobile, we’re more tightly governed by our ethical (or not-so-ethical) behaviors, Jennifer noted.

 What is Business Ethics?

 Business ethics is the study of proper business policies and practices regarding potentially controversial issues.
 Some of these crisis points include corporate governance, insider trading, bribery, discrimination, corporate social responsibility, fiduciary responsibility and data protection.

 The reason why business ethics is important can be seen every day on the news whenever some corporation is held accountable for questionable behavior, and their brand is tarnished.
 Business ethics enables you to make responsible decisions and maintain highly ethical behavior when running a business.

 But how does this apply to project management or management of any kind?
 Well, if leaders follow an ethical business approach to what they do, there is a higher probability of having a successful project.

 Characteristics & Values of Ethical Behavior

-A set of ethics is developed from elements that some believe is important to living a righteous life.
+A set of ethics is developed from elements that some believe are important to living a righteous life.
 While those determinations are yours alone, most people associate ethical behavior with the following items:

 - Honesty: It’s the best policy for a reason, therefore, do not deliberately mislead or deceive.